sathishvj/optimizing-go-programs/readme.md

 The use of full locks for read-heavy synchronized variables will unnecessarily make reading goroutines wait.
 Use read-only locks to avoid it.

 ### Use buffered I/O
 Disks operate in blocks of data.
 Accessing disk for every byte is inefficient; reading and writing bigger chunks of data greatly improves the speed.
-See also: File I/O Benchmark

 ### Use StringBuffer or StringBuilder instead of += operator
 A new string is allocated on every assignment, which is inefficient and should be avoided.
 See also: String Concatenation Benchmark.